Technigo/project-todos/README.md

 # Todos App
-A responsive Todo App react components and using reducers and actions.
+A responsive Todo App using styled react components, reducers and actions.
 Built with web accessibility in mind.

-## The process
-  I used a main component App where I show two diffrent components InputForm (where the user can input a happy tought) and a MessageList (where all messages are diplayed and  can be liked).
-The MessageList component is generating information using props and updating status using react hooks.
-I used the map method to iterate through the data to generate the all the messages.

 ## Accessibility and cross-browser testing